 What is a SIM Card?

 What is a SIM card, you might first ask?
 Well, a SIM, or subscriber identification module, card - embedded within the SIM card tray typically located near to the phone battery in a GSM phone - contains your unique profile and other additional information, such as your phone contacts.

 With the SIM card, you'll be able to use your phone with the necessary tower.
 To put it simply, the SIM card tells the tower and your carrier network that you are authorized to use the cell phone tower.

 The above table is just a smattering of some of the more popular devices across carriers and what SIM card they need.
 For more devices, check out our SIM card guides for iPhones, Samsung Galaxy, and Android phones.

 Alright, now for the meat of the guide.
 What are the various SIM card sizes?
 What are the differences between the sizes?

 Some phones are compatible with one size, while others only take a different size.
-As you'll find below and as our example, the Apple iPhone 6S and Samsung Galaxy Note 5 take a Nano SIM, whereas the Android phone, the HTC Desire, accepts a Standard SIM card.
+As you'll find below and as our example, the Apple iPhone 6S and Samsung Galaxy Note 5 take a nano SIM card, whereas the Android phone, the HTC Desire, accepts a Standard SIM card.

 Fortunately for many, quite a few carriers will distribute universal SIM card kits, meaning that you can pop out a SIM card of any size from the kit that will fit your phone.